iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Introduction, Projected Proximal Gradient via MM.md

 \end{aligned}
 $$

 This is called the proximal operator, parameterized by a convexity information related parameter $t$, and the non-smooth function named $h(x)$.
-Please read [[Moreau Envelope and Proximal Mapping]] for more in depth discussion.
+Please read [[Moreau Envelope and Proximal Mapping]] for more in depth discussion, their proven properties will be referred to later.

 ---
 ### **Minimizing it and Getting the Proximal Envelope**